donzpixelz/simple-web-demo/README.md

 A minimal, portfolio-friendly project that ties together **Terraform**, **Docker**, and **GitHub Actions**.

 ## What this project proves
-- **Terraform**: Provisions a tiny DigitalOcean Droplet via Infrastructure as Code.
+- **Terraform**: Provisions a tiny AWS Instance via Infrastructure as Code.
 - **Docker**: Packages a static web page into a reproducible container.
 - **GitHub Actions**: Builds & pushes the image on every `main` push and triggers Terraform to (re)deploy it.

-> You can adapt this for AWS/GCP if you prefer.
-DigitalOcean is chosen for simplicity.
+> You can adapt this for cloud service providers.

 ---